voilab/voilab-object-storage/README.md

 - uploadFromPath()
 - uploadFromBuffer()

+And 2 others to access files in a container:
+- getFiles()
+- getFile()

 ## Check the code

 If you want to know more about this library, just have a look at the code.
 There is nothing very tricky.